Auterion/Flight_Control_Prototyping_Scripts/control_allocation/README.md

 ### When to use which mode?
 The normal mode is the default mode as it is the safest one and should be used for all the new platform bringups.

-The Airmode XY is useful some fixedwings VTOLs (e.g.: quadplane) as it helps to maintain stability when the wing has lift but the control surfaces become uneffective.
+The Airmode XY is useful for some fixedwings VTOLs (e.g.: quadplane) as it helps to maintain stability when the wing has lift but the control surfaces become uneffective.
+It can also be used on multicopters with weak yaw control.

 The Airmode XYZ is useful for racer quads that have good yaw authority and require full attitude control even at zero and full throttle.